 I want to loan UW Madison capital equipment.
 How do I initiate the loan?

-Property Control procedure 110.10 “Asset Loan Agreement Procedure” documents the process for lending UW Madison equipment.
-The Department Chair should complete form 110.10F and route to the Dean/Director’s Office for additional signatures.
+Property Control procedure 3008.10 “Asset Loan Agreement Procedure” documents the process for lending UW–Madison equipment.
+The Department Chair should complete the Asset Loan Request form (PDF) and route to the Dean/Director’s Office for additional signatures.
 Signature authority for the Dean/Director’s signature is located on the Property Control website on the DPA List referenced in the “Financial Contact” column.
-(Link to DPA List)

 Who should I contact if I want to enter into a contract to borrow equipment from an outside entity?

-Signature authority for capital equipment loans to the University is held by the Director of Financial Information Management (Susie Maloney).
+Signature authority for capital equipment loans to the University is held by the Director of Financial Information Management (see staff directory).
 All loan contracts are required to be submitted to the Director of Financial Information Management for review.
 Review of contracts may require the involvement of other departments and legal representatives and therefore it should be anticipated that the process may extend several weeks.

 We have a Research Associate joining/leaving our department.
 What capital considerations need to be made?

-If you are aware of changes with a Research Associate that has associated capital equipment please contact Property Control in writing to firstname.lastname@example.org.
+If you are aware of changes with a Research Associate who has associated capital equipment, please contact Property Control at email@example.com.

 The name of the individual and details of the equipment should be supplied along with a contact name from the Department that would have an understanding of the employment contracts for the Researcher.
 Property Control will reach out to the Department to discuss details of the transition.